khanhnamle1994/cracking-the-data-science-interview/Cheatsheets/README.md

 ### Decision Trees

-* Non-parametric, supervised learning algorithms
+* Non-parametric, supervised learning algorithms.
 * Given the training data, a decision tree algorithm divides the feature space into regions.
-For inference, we first see which region does the test data point fall in, and take the mean label values (regression) or the majority label value (classification)
+For inference, we first see which region does the test data point fall in, and take the mean label values (regression) or the majority label value (classification).
 * **Construction**: top-down, chooses a variable to split the data such that the target variables within each region are as homogeneous as possible.
-Two common metrics: gini impurity or information gain, won't matter much in practice
+Two common metrics: gini impurity or information gain, won't matter much in practice.
-* Advantage: simple to understand & interpret, mirrors human decision making
+* Advantage: simple to understand & interpret, mirrors human decision making.
 * Disadvantage:
-    - can overfit easily (and generalize poorly) if we don't limit the depth of the tree
+    - can overfit easily (and generalize poorly) if we don't limit the depth of the tree.
-    - can be non-robust: A small change in the training data can lead to a totally different tree
+    - can be non-robust: A small change in the training data can lead to a totally different tree.
-    - instability: sensitive to training set rotation due to its orthogonal decision boundaries
+    - instability: sensitive to training set rotation due to its orthogonal decision boundaries.

 ![decision tree](assets/tree.gif)